 It can be, especially for children or adults with little time or patience.
 But there’s other factors to consider when choosing piano vs. guitar.

 Is it better to take classical piano lessons vs. pop, rock, and jazz?

 Neither is better.
 But you should research the difference between classical and contemporary piano lessons ahead of time.

-How much should my child practice piano?
+How often should my child practice piano?